airwalk-mj/hello-kubernetes/README.md

 - node os information

-# i'm a trigger - woohoo
+# i'm a trigger - woohoooooo

 ![Hello world! from the hello-kubernetes image](hello-kubernetes.png)